 All done?
 Make sure to click Mark as reviewed to ensure you get credit for reviewing your team's Check-ins!

-Being a reviewer in 15Five gives you the tools to truly make a difference at the company you work at, but also the lives of the direct reports you manage.
+Being a manager in 15Five gives you the tools to truly make a difference at the company you work at, but also the lives of the direct reports you manage.
 As a manager, you can help coach your people to be their best-selves and 15Five makes that easier to do so.

 Success Center article 🗒: Post Review Resources- What now?